nashbio/policies/source/sections/08-auditing_policy.md

     * Passive and active intrusion detection systems.
 8. The process for review of audit logs, trails, and reports shall include:
     * Description of the activity as well as rationale for performing the audit.
-    * Identification of which NashBio workforce members will be responsible for review (workforce members shall not review audit logs that pertain to their own system activity).
+    * Identification of which NashBio workforce members will be responsible for review.
     * Frequency of the auditing process.
     * Determination of significant events requiring further review and follow-up.
     * Identification of appropriate reporting channels for audit results and required follow-up.